Self-guided Approximate Linear Programs: Exact Linear Programs

-The decision maker's objective is to find an optimal policy that minimizes long-run discounted expected costs.
-Starting from an initial state $s_0 = s \in\sSpace$, the long-run discounted expected cost of a policy $\pi$ is
+The decision maker's objective is to find a stationary and deterministic optimal policy $\pi$ that minimizes discounted expected costs.
+Starting from an initial state $s_0 = s \in\sSpace$, the discounted expected cost of a policy $\pi$ is